 What Happens If a CDL Driver Gets in an Accident?

 After the crash, the trucking company insurance carrier and local law enforcement will determine who was at fault.
-Suppose the truck driver is liable entirely or partially responsible.
+If the truck driver is liable entirely or partially responsible for the serious damage they caused.
 In that case, the police will likely issue a ticket or citation.

-By federal law, the investigators must review the trucker's hours of service (HOS) behind the wheel, time asleep, break times, and other information to identify any regulation violations.
-In addition, the hours-of-service regulations mandate that commercial truck drivers must document in the driver's log how long they have been operating their vehicle.
+By federal law, the investigators must review the trucker’s hours of service (HOS) behind the wheel, time asleep, break times, and other information to identify any regulation violations.
+In addition, the hours-of-service regulations mandate that commercial truck drivers must document how long they have been operating their vehicle in the driver’s log.

-Contact a Truck Collision Lawyer for Help Today With Your Accident Case
+Contact an Experienced Truck Accident Lawyer for Help Today with Your Accident Case

-If you have been involved in a truck accident involving a fatigued driver, we can help with your case.
+If you have suffered serious injuries from an accident involving a fatigued driver, we can help with your case.
 Our truck accident lawyers are ready to assist you in whatever way they can to ensure you are compensated for your hospitalization costs, medical bills, lost wages, future lost earnings, pain, and suffering.

 We accept all injury cases and wrongful death lawsuits on a contingency fee basis.
-This promise ensures that our clients do not pay until the legal matter is resolved through a negotiated settlement or jury verdict.
-In addition, our Chicago auto accident attorneys currently follow social distancing guidelines to prevent the spread of COVID-19 (Coronavirus).
+This agreement ensures that our clients do not pay until the legal matter is resolved through a negotiated settlement or jury verdict.